How to Become a CPA in Pennsylvania 2026

 1. Meet the Education Requirements to Sit for the CPA Exam.

-To meet the Pennsylvania CPA education requirements to sit for the CPA exam, you’ll need to have a bachelor’s degree accredited by a nationally recognized accrediting agency recognized by the United States Department of Education.
-At least120 semester hours total, 24 semester hours which credits shall be in accounting and auditing, business law, finance, microeconomics, macroeconomics, or tax subjects of a content satisfactory to the board, not necessarily as a part of your undergraduate work.
+To meet the Pennsylvania CPA education requirements to sit for the CPA exam, you’ll need to have at least a bachelor’s degree or 120 semester credits of post-secondary education from a college or university accredited by a nationally recognized accrediting agency recognized by the United States Department of Education, or a college or university approved by the Board.

 2. Create an Account for CPA Central

-Once you have verified that you meet the education requirements, the first step is to set up an account in CPA Central.
+Once you have verified that you meet the education requirements, the first step is to create an account through NASBA’s CPA Portal for Pennsylvania exam applications.

-Once you have created your account, you will need to complete and submit the NASBA Advisory Evaluation which will identify any academic deficiencies in your education before you submit a first-time application for the Exam.
+Once you have created your account, you will need to complete and submit an education evaluation application which will identify any academic deficiencies in your education before you submit a first-time application for the Exam.

 4. Pay the NASBA Fees